openzsx/openzsx/README.md

 !["openzsx logo"][openzsx logo]

 # The Open Z Systems Exchange
 Welcome to the exchange.
-This is where you can get help to bring your open source project to a IBM Z Systems mainframe.
+Learn more about bringing your Linux-based open source project to an IBM Z Systems mainframe.

-This is a community of developers, system administrators, and users who share a common interest in the mainframe ecosystem of projects, tools, and infrastructure, and knowledge.
-The resources here are relevant to for users of both z/OS and Linux/LinuxONE.
+This is a community of developers, architects, system administrators, and users who share a common interest in the IBM Z open source ecosystem.
+Along with a practical set of infrastructure and knowledge, you will find tools and projects that are useful for IBM Z deployments.
+The resources here are relevant for users of both z/OS and Linux/LinuxONE.

-This community shares a common interest with the members of the [Zowe project](https://github.com/zowe).
-However, the focus here is on bringing open source projects that have been developed for other environments to one of the IBM Z Systems platforms.

 Everyone is welcome.
-You don't have to be a hardcore mainframer to be a member of our community.
+If you have a Linux background, most of this will feel very familiar.
+If you have mainframed for years, the content here should help you understand the Linux world in a recognizable context.

 This repository is organized as follows:
 - [containers](./containers/README.md) - resources for creating Docker images that